emdnaia/OpenOCD/OpenBSD.md

 match in on vio0 scrub (no-df random-id max-mss 1440 reassemble tcp)

-block return in on ! lo0 proto tcp to port 6000:6010

-block return out log proto {tcp udp} user _pbuild
+block return in  on !lo0 proto tcp to port 6000:6010 block return out log proto { tcp udp } user _pbuild

-block drop in log on vio0 from {10.0.0.0/8 , 172.16.0.0/12, 192.168.0.0/16, 255.255.255.255/32 } to any
+block drop  in  log on vio0 from { 10.0.0.0/8 , 172.16.0.0/12 , 192.168.0.0/16 , 255.255.255.255/32 } to any

 pass  in   quick on vio0 proto tcp from $ssh_allowed_ips to (vio0) port 22 keep state

 block drop in  log on vio0 all

 match out  on egress inet from $wireguard_net to any nat-to (egress:0)

+#pass in log on vio0 proto {tcp,udp} from <dynamic_hosts> to (vio0) port { 80,443 } keep state
+#pass in log on vio0 proto tcp from $wireguard_net to 10.1.6.27 port 443 rdr-to 10.2.6.207 port 443 keep state
-pass in log on vio0 proto udp from <asn> to (vio0) port $wireguard_port keep state pass in log on vio0 proto udp from <dynamic_hosts> to (vio0) port $wireguard_port keep state

-pass in on vio0 proto udp from 10.0.1.34 to (vio0) port $wireguard_port keep state
+pass  in   log on vio0 proto udp from <asn>            to (vio0) port $wireguard_port keep state pass  in   log on vio0 proto udp from <dynamic_hosts>  to (vio0) port $wireguard_port keep state pass  in   log on vio0 proto udp from 10.0.0.25        to (vio0) port $wireguard_port keep state

-pass in on wg0 from $wireguard_net to any keep state pass out on wg0 from any to $wireguard_net keep state

-pass out on vio0 keep state
+pass  in   on  wg0 from $wireguard_net to any keep state pass  out  on  wg0 from any to $wireguard_net keep state pass  out  on  vio0 keep state

 ```

 ### D. Dynamic IP Management